Skip to content

 Terminal window

-npm install react-native-wgpu
+npm i react-native-wgpu typegpu @typegpu/react

-npm i --save-dev @webgpu/types
+npm i --save-dev unplugin-typegpu @webgpu/types

 tsconfig.json